omer-priel/omer-priel/README.md

 - 💬 Ask me about **Python, FastAPI** or any **Language** / **Technology** / **Tool** that mentioned in this **README**.

-- 🌱 I’m currently contributing to [mermaid](https://mermaid.js.org/) \
+- 🌱 I am currently contributing to [mermaid](https://mermaid.js.org/) \
-  I'm Back-End, and still contribute to it (I don't have much time  lately). \
-  Because, it's a tool I like to use in most of the time.
+even thogh I a Back-End Developer.
+Because, it is a tool I like to use.

 - 🔭 I’m currently working on final projects for the last year in the University